ThomasMeissnerDS/BlueCast/README.md

 and adding conformal prediction ([notebook](https://www.kaggle.com/code/thomasmeiner/bluecast-has-conformal-prediction))
 * 26th place in the Kaggle 24h "AutoMl" GrandPrix July 2024 blitz competition ([notebook](https://www.kaggle.com/code/thomasmeiner/automl-grand-prix-bluecast-26th-place-solution))

-Please note that some notebooks ran older versions of BlueCast and might not be compatible with the most recent version anymore.
+Please note that some Kaggle notebooks ran older versions of BlueCast and might not be compatible with the most recent version anymore.

 ## About the code